Hacking the waveRAPID Data Fitting

 Published

-March 18, 2026
+March 26, 2026

 Introduction

 This document provides an overview of our current efforts in fitting “waveRAPID” data using the direct estimation method described in a 2020 patent (Fievet and Cottier 2020), and used in the publication by Kartal and colleagues (Kartal et al. 2021).
-The workflow includes the generation of fake experimental data, smoothing, derivation, initial parameter estimation, nonlinear optimization, and bootstrapping for confidence interval determination.
+The workflow includes the generation of fake experimental data, where necessary, smoothing, derivation, initial parameter estimation, nonlinear optimization, and bootstrapping for confidence interval determination.

 The goal is to estimate kinetic parameters (\(k_a\), \(k_d\), \(R_{\text{max}}\)) from potentially noisy sensorgram data with a non-commercial approach, while assessing its robustness and reproducibility.